The Best RFP Response Software for 2026: An Honest Comparison of Agentic AI vs. Legacy Tools

 1. Implementation Fatigue

-• SEQUESTO Difference: Because of its Agentic architecture, SEQUESTO can ingest your previous proposals and be ready to use in days.
+• SEQUESTO difference: Because of its Agentic architecture, SEQUESTO can ingest your previous proposals and be operationally ready in days, not months.
+James learns from your existing documents rather than requiring you to manually build a content library from scratch.

 2. The “Formatter” Tax

-How much time does your marketing team spend “fixing” proposals after they are exported from a web portal?
-If a tool breaks your Word styles, you are paying a hidden tax in employee hours to fix fonts, margins, and tables.
+How much time does your marketing or proposal team spend “fixing” documents after they are exported from a web portal?
+If a tool breaks your Word styles, table formatting, or conditional logic in Excel, you are paying a hidden tax in employee hours.
+For organisations that handle 50+ RFPs per year, this can amount to hundreds of hours annually.

-• SEQUESTO Difference: By working with the MS Office Suite integrated, the document you work on is the document you send.
+• SEQUESTO difference: By working natively inside the Microsoft Office Suite, the document you work on is the document you send.
 Zero re-formatting time.

 3. The “Hallucination” Risk